Everyone knows the French Bulldog! They are the fourth most popular breed in the world.

 Micro is the most expensive French Bulldog in the world.
 He is valued at over $100,000 because of his rare blue color and orange eyes.

 If you are looking to adopt this breed you need to think about not just the financial cost of purchasing but also the long-term care costs.

-They are a loving, adaptable and very cute but they also suffer with many expensive health issues.
+They are loving, adaptable, and very cute but they also suffer from many expensive health issues.
 They are well suited to anyone and adapt well to both apartment and suburban life.